DIY Natural Dog Shampoo

 Spread the love

-Most commercial dog shampoos are almost exclusively made from chemicals and toxins.
+Most commercial dog shampoos are almost exclusively made from synthetic ingredients.
 They might throw in a natural extract or two so their marketing team can tout it as a “natural” product, but don’t be fooled, those extracts are usually pretty low down on the ingredients list.
-Just to name a few of the nasty ingredients commonly found in shampoos:
+Just to name a few of the nasty ingredients commonly found in dog shampoos:

 Artificial Coloring (associated with many forms of cancer)